nikhila-arkalgud/GettingAndCleaningData-Course-PeerAssessment/README.md

 1. To run the R Script, use the run_analysis.R script.
 Ensure the data files are in the working directory of your R session.

-2. "merged_data.txt" is a tab delimited file contains the complete tidy data.
+2. "merged_data.txt" is a tab delimited file contains the tidy data with the mean and standard deviation values extracted for each feature.

 3. "tidyMeanData.txt" is a tab delimited file contains the tidy data file generated with the average of each variable for each activity and each subject.